ashiskb/biswasa-web/README.md

     </html>
     ```
     * *Step 5*: Done.
 The plugin `jekyll-last-modified-at` determines a page's last modified date by checking the last Git `commit` date of the source files.
 In the event Git is not available, the file's `mtime` is used.
+* **Q** How can I add a new `collection` so that Jekyll would scan through all its contents and populate a page similar to how `publications`, `talks` pages work?
+  * **A** These are typical steps.
+Be sure to check how I added the `funding` collection in the repo.
+    * Step 1: add the collection entry in the `_config.yml` file.
+In that file you will find a section something like below.
+Look how I added the `funding` collection there.
+It tells Jekyll to look for a `_funding/` directory and the files within.
+    * Step 2: add a page in the `_pages/` directory for the particular type of collection.
+Please look how I added the `_pages/funding.md` file.
+It pretty much is a decorator of the page that you would like to see, including a schema file to use.
+    * Step 3: The detail schema that you are including in the `_pages/funding.md` file, needs to be created in the `_includes/archive-single-funding.html`.
+I borrowed a lot of the decorations from other schema files.
+    * Step 4: now, add one `*.md` file for each type of the new `collection` that you desire.